bikramjit84/AdvantageCard/README.md

 # Assumption:
 1. Use OKTA (https://developer.okta.com/) for oauth2
-2. When someone is checkout, it lauch the "http://localhost:4200/login", it lauch the login screen of the bank via okta
+2. When user wants to pay, it lauches "http://localhost:4200/login" the login screen of the bank via okta
 3. Internalization is implemented using  "ngx-translate" npm module.
 4. For simplicity, it is reading the browser language